 Start with the correct dimensions.
 Always design at the final print size (in inches or millimeters), not in pixels.
-Add your bleed area around the design.
+Add your bleed area around the design, or let Printery add bleed and crop marks at export time.

 | Document Type | Size | With Bleed |